 Application forms for individualized instruction are available in the Registrar's Office.
 Your course must be agreed to by the faculty member you would like to work with and then approved by your department chair and college dean as well as the faculty member's chair and dean.
-Final approval is required from the Dean of Graduate Studies.
+Final approval is required from the Dean of the Graduate School.